|Funding Programme:||Investment Road and Rail Programme

 |Corridor:||Melbourne - Adelaide

-The project will increase freight efficiency, reduce transit times and improve traffic flow and safety for the 2,500 to 4,000 vehicles that are estimated to use the Western Highway between Stawell and the South Australian Border each day.
+The project will increase freight efficiency, reduce transit times and improve traffic flow and safety for the 2,500 to 4,000 vehicles that are estimated to use the Western Highway between Stawell and the SA border each day.

 Once ITS becomes fully operational, the project will also advise drivers of current or upcoming traffic conditions in the event of an emergency or accident.
 This will allow drivers to make informed decisions about their intended route and reduce the need for lengthy delays or detours.